Skip to Main Content

 2025-2030

-Now, the R3EDI Hub at Yale has been funded by the National Institute of Allergy and Infectious Diseases (NIAID) to meet a wide range of research needs across the 57 EHE jurisdictions.
+The R3EDI Hub at Yale is supported by the National Institute of Allergy and Infectious Diseases (NIAID) under a renewed, five year grant to advance implementation science methods and strengthen community-engaged research across all 57 Ending the HIV Epidemic (EHE) jurisdictions.

-Thematic rather than geographically aligned, Hubs operate within a nationwide resource and consultation network under a single U.S. coordination, consultation, and data management center, the HIV Implementation Science Coordinating Initiative (ISCI) at Northwestern University.
-Each Hub delivers technical assistance, webinars, workshops, and mentoring to assigned EHE-funded project teams, HIV researchers, and implementing partners in multiple EHE regions.
+The R3EDI Hub is part of a nationwide resource and consultation network, the Capacity-building Hubs to Enhance the Science of HIV Implementation REsearch (CHESHIRE) network, that operates in collaboration with a single U.S. coordination, consultation, and data management center, the HIV Implementation Science Coordination Initiative (ISCI) at Northwestern University.
+Each of the eight hubs delivers technical assistance, webinars, workshops, and mentoring to assigned project teams proposing and conducting EHE-relevant research, as well as additional HIV researchers and implementing partners in multiple EHE regions.

 The focus of the R3EDI at Yale is on:

-1) advanced quantitative and qualitative Implementation Science methods, and;
+1) Advanced quantitative and qualitative Implementation Science methods

-2) community-engaged research (CEnR), two areas that build on expertise at the Center for Methods in Implementation and Prevention Science (CMIPS) and the Center for Interdisciplinary Research on AIDS (CIRA) at Yale.
+These two focus areas draw on expertise at the Yale School of Public Health’s Center for Methods in Implementation and Prevention Science (CMIPS) and Center for Interdisciplinary Research on AIDS (CIRA) to advance implementation science and community-engaged approaches in EHE regions.

-Based on needs identified through prior EHE support, we have assembled an exceptional team to provide technical assistance and technical resources in the above areas, including:
+Based on needs identified through prior EHE support, we have assembled an exceptional team to provide technical assistance and technical resources in the following areas, including:

 • Community-Based Participatory Research (CBPR) Accelerator